Chart Color Schemes

 Health outcomes in Waramanga are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Waramanga shows below-average health indicators, with common conditions more prevalent than average across both younger and older age groups.
+Waramanga shows below-average health indicators, with common conditions slightly more prevalent than average across both younger and older age groups.

 Frequently Asked Questions - Health